WixeI/who-would-win/README.md

 Ps: Group in folders based on functionality first, and then on categories inside these functionalities

+## Commit Rules

+- Categories: fix, feat, docs
+- Location of changes in parenthesis before ":" when possible
+- "!" before ":" for breaking changes
+  - If has it, must specify in body of commit what the Breaking Change is

 ## Reference Links

 - https://nextjs.org/learn/basics/create-nextjs-app